knaperek/docker-cftt/README.md

 * similarly, all service certificates should be placed in `certs/`
 * both keys and certs need to be in the `PEM` format
 * **IMPORTANT**: both key and cert files need to conform to this filename pattern: `<service-FQDN>.pem`, e.g. `example.com.pem`
+* Web service domains (FQDNs) need to resolve to their respective "internal" addresses (where the HTTP servers are running on port 80) when being resolved from inside the stunnel container.
+This can easily be achieved if you use the FQDN as a service identifier in your Compose file and Docker's built-in DNS server will do the rest.

 ## Example with Docker Compose
 #### docker-compose.yml